R

 What does RevisionGrade evaluate?

-RevisionGrade evaluates manuscript readiness across thirteen story criteria: concept, narrative drive, character, voice, scene construction, dialogue, theme, worldbuilding, pacing, prose control, tone, narrative closure, and marketability.
+RevisionGrade evaluates full manuscripts, partial manuscripts, individual chapters, and serious narrative excerpts across thirteen story criteria: concept, narrative drive, character, voice, scene construction, dialogue, theme, worldbuilding, pacing, prose control, tone, narrative closure, and marketability.
 The goal is diagnosis, not generic encouragement or a single opaque score.

 Is RevisionGrade only a score?